sakkoja/PWP/client/README.md

 ----------------------
 The client can be run from the command line with python
 ```
+# create and use a virtual env (recommended)
+# install the requirements
+pip install -r requirements.txt
 python client.py
 ```
 All of the settings  for the client are currently hard-coded in the same `client.py` in which the logic of the client is.
 (Future improvement would be to make these easily configurable)